clickntap/tap_framework_android/README.md

 # Tap Framework Android

-Tap is a framework to build tappable Android Apps Tappable Apps always needs Clickable Platforms :)
+Tap is a framework to build tappable Android Apps.

+Tappable Apps always needs Clickable Platforms :)

 ## Use with Gradle